andyli/HaxeSummitUS2019Workshop/section5.md

 ```

 We can see that it is really easy to share things, including types and runtime values, between Haxe programs.

+## Put all the pieces together

+You should now be able to implement multiplayer to the game.
+Some additional tips and details:

+ * Assume there is only one game world and all player connecting to the server will join the same world.

+ * The server should maintain an `Array` of players and their associated WebSocket connections.

+ * The client will first send an `Join` message once connected to the server.
+The server will reply with `Joined(id)`.
+The client should save the id.

+ * Use `haxe.Timer` to implement the game loop in the server.

+ * In each iteration of the game loop,
+   * update the game world
+   * send the game state to all connected clients
+   * perform any clean up as needed (e.g. removing disconnected clients.

+ * When the client receives a `State(state)`, it should save it, and render it during `update()`.

+ * When the player press down, release, or move the cursor, the client no longer need to update the state, but just send a `Command` to the server.